 – Entrance fee 200 birr (ticket also valid for Fasiladas’Bath)

 – Opening hours 08:30-12:30 & 13:30-18:00

-- Official guides from the cooperative can be hired inside the enclosure, just past the ticket booth.
+– You can hire official guides from the cooperative inside the enclosure, just past the ticket booth.
 Prices start at 200 birr.

 The afternoon is all about exploring more ancient structures, with some glimpses of current-day Ethiopian life in between.
-Take a bajaj, a minibus, or just use your feet to arrive at Fasiladas’ Bath, a large bathing complex that lies about 2 km north of Gondar’s city center.
-The large stone pool and its adjacent buildings stand in a peaceful garden setting, with my favourite feature being the large trees growing over the stone walls, their roots enveloping the structure and reclaiming it to nature.
+Take a bajaj, a minibus, or just use your feet to arrive at Fasiladas’ Bath.
+This is a large bathing complex that lies about 2 km north of Gondar’s city center.
+The large stone pool and its adjacent buildings stand in a peaceful garden setting.
+My favourite feature are the large trees growing over the stone walls.
+Their roots envelope the structure and reclaim it to nature.

 – Entrance fee 200 birr (this is included in your entrance ticket to Fasil Ghebbi.
 The best order to visit is to first see Fasil Ghebbi and then go to Fasilada’s Bath, because at Fasil Ghebbi there is a ticket office while at the Bath there is not, but you may be prompted to show your ticket there)